 Short, Marchand-Martella, Martella, Ebey, and Stookey (1999) assessed the advantages of serving as peer instructors using the Corrective Reading program.
 Eleven Grade 11 and Grade 12 peer instructors located in an urban school district in the Pacific Northwest provided the program in a one-on-one format to 11 Grade 9 students over an average of 152 days (range 139-160).
 Results showed that the peer instructors who initially scored below grade level on the vocabulary pretest (mean grade level 10.5) of the Gates-MacGinitie Reading Tests increased to at or above grade level on the posttest.
-They exhibited stable performance on the comprehension subtest.
 The peer instructors who initially scored at or above their grade level for vocabulary and comprehension exhibited stable performance.